kuzzleio/kuzzle/doc/2/guides/getting-started/3-access-control-rights/index.md

 }' -a reset=true
 ```

-#### Try the API as anonymous user
+#### Try the API as the anonymous user

 Try to run the following command: `kourou server:now`

-You should get the following error because since the anonymous user is now restricted to only a few API actions:
+You should get the following error because now the anonymous user is restricted to only a few API actions:

 ```bash
 $ kourou server:now